HenriMertens/PICOGYM/rev/hard/Droids0/Droids0_solution.md

   5) Next I wanted to find this library, I just went to the zero folder and did `grep -r paprika`.
 This gave the following:
 ![image](https://github.com/user-attachments/assets/bafa9c44-4c99-4ff1-b8b4-5dc6e4d381bd)

-  6) After this I navigated to one of the so files (doesnt really matter which one I chose x86), and opend it in ghidra.
-After ghidra's is done analysing we can see our paprika function:
+  6) After this I navigated to one of the so files (doesnt really matter which one, I chose x86), and opened it in ghidra.
+After ghidra's is done analysing, we can see our paprika function:
 ```c
 undefined4
 Java_com_hellocmu_picoctf_FlagstaffHill_paprika(int *param_1,undefined4 param_2,undefined4 param_3)